Relational, Somatic & Gestalt Therapy · San Francisco, CA

 Either way, I'm glad you're here.

 There's freedom in our space.
 You don't have to sit still, speak perfectly, or perform wellness.
 You may want to pace around, face the wall, yell into a pillow, or just sit in silence.
-Whatever is real and alive for you belongs here, not what therapy is "supposed" to look like.

 Together we slow down and get curious about your inner world: your body, your reactions, your patterns, the story underneath the story.
-We look at what you're carrying and ask: is this actually yours?
-Or was it given to you?

 Your behavior has a history.